mikhel1984/ros2_lua/README.md

 rcllua_cmake_install_lib(project_name)
 ```

-If there is C/C++ Lua component inside the package, build it as usual shared library and add to
+If there is C/C++ Lua component inside the package, build it as a usual shared library and add to
 CPATH_LUA with command
 ```
 rcllua_cmake_install_clib(project_name lib_name)
 ```